-Heile Gantan is a Program Associate with the Food in Prison Project.
+Heile Gantan is a Senior Program Associate with the Food in Prison Project.
 Her background in nutrition, public policy, and lived experience with the California Department of Corrections & Rehabilitation motivates her work to improve the provisions of essential resources throughout jails and prisons.
 She works closely with other nonprofit, civic, and state organizations in her advocacy efforts to support those impacted by the criminal justice system.

 Before her role with Impact Justice, Heile helped students, seniors, and justice-impacted adults experiencing food insecurity during her internships